The accounting and auditing firms operating in Cambodia are governed by Law on Accounting and Auditing, effective on 11 April 2016.

 The firms that practice auditing and accounting services without having a license issued by ACAR are considered illegal.
 The enterprise is not recommended to engage with an unlicensed accounting and auditing firm.

-Otherwise, there is a risk that the audited and other reports issued by them could not be officially used and accepted by regulators, authorities, creditors, bankers, and other stakeholders in Kingdom.
+Otherwise, there is a risk that the audited and other reports issued by them could not be officially used and accepted by regulators, authorities, creditors, bankers, and other stakeholders in the Kingdom.

 Normally, ACAR issues a list of the latest accounting and auditing firms licensed by them, and you can find it on ACAR’s website.
 Alternatively, you can download the list below.